|

 Presentation: Costa

-Samaras and Ching-Shin Norman Shiau presented the group’s findings on
+Samaras and Ching-Shin Norman Shiau presented the group’s findings on plug-in hybrid

-vehicles and corporate
+electric vehicles and corporate average fuel

-average fuel economy standards at the Steinbrenner Institute’s 2008
+economy standards at the Steinbrenner

-Media Fellowship meeting.
+Institute’s 2008 Media Fellowship meeting.

 |